 “Some of the newest models used to make future predictions may be too sensitive to increases in atmospheric carbon dioxide and thus predict too much warming,” said U-M’s Chris Poulsen, a professor in the U-M Department of Earth and Environmental Sciences and one of the study’s three authors.

-The other authors are U-M postdoctoral researcher Jiang Zhu and Bette Otto-Bliesner of the National Center for Atmospheric Research.
+The other authors are U-M postdoctoral researchers Jiang Zhu and Bette Otto-Bliesner of the National Center for Atmospheric Research.
 They say their study shows how geological evidence can be used to benchmark climate models and predictions of future warming.

 The new study focuses on a key climate parameter called equilibrium climate sensitivity, or ECS.
 ECS refers to the long-term change in global temperature that would result from a sustained doubling — lasting hundreds to thousands of years — of heat-trapping carbon dioxide above the preindustrial baseline level of 285 parts per million.